IT Onboarding Checklist : Cutting Edge Process To Hire A New Remote Employee

 What to prepare before your new hire starts

-According to Aberdeen, businesses that use pre-onboarding retain 81% of first-year new employees.
-Providing a wholesome onboarding experience doesn't only depend on the process itself.
+According to Aberdeen, businesses that use pre-onboarding retain 81% of first-year new hires as employees.
+Providing a wholesome onboarding experience doesn't only depend on the onboarding process itself.

-It also depends on how accessible and easy the whole process is for your new employee.
-Here is an IT pre-onboarding checklist to prepare your new hire for exciting company culture:
+It also depends on how accessible and easy the whole orientation process is for your new employee.
+Here is an IT pre-onboarding checklist to prepare your new hire for an exciting company culture

 1. Organize and collect all the onboarding paperwork

-HR paperwork can be sent along with a welcome email that includes the offer letter, new hire contract, and company policy documents.
-This can then be followed by a call to review the forms, set expectations, and acquaint the employee with the process.
+HR paperwork can be sent along with a welcome email from the hiring manager that includes the offer letter, new hire checklist, contract, and company policy documents.
+This can then be followed by a call with the hiring manager to review the forms, set expectations, and acquaint the employee with the process.

 2. Enter your new hire information into your company records

 The IT manager can upload it to the company database or to the GroWrk dashboard to help the IT team set up everything the new employee would need.
 Some of the information that should be collected include: